 Guatemala is a country surrounded by amazing Mayan Ruins, beautiful colonial towns, and spectacular volcanoes.
-Though some of them could be dangerous, such as Volcano Fuego and its deadly eurption in 2018, many of them are rewarding hikes.
+Though some of them could be dangerous, such as Volcano Fuego and its deadly eruption in 2018, many of them are rewarding hikes.

-Guide to Hiking Volcano Pacaya in Antigua
+Hiking Volcano Pacaya In Antigua Guatemala

-Why Hike Volcano Pacaya?
+Why Hike Volcano Pacaya

 But just because it is easy doesn’t mean it is unrewarding.
 If you hike Volcano Pacaya, you have a chance to see lava coming out of the volcano, roast your own marshmallows with the volcano’s lava, and get amazing views of the Guatemala landscape.

-Difficulty of the Volcano Pacaya Hike
+Difficulty Of Volcano Pacaya Hike

 Just because it is a volcano doesn’t mean it is a difficult hike.
 I would rate the volcano Pacaya hike a Medium-Easy difficulty.
-It is about a 2-hour hike to reach to the top where you will roast some marshmallows and then head down.
+It is about a 2-hour hike to reach the top where you roast some marshmallows and then head down.

 The total time is around 4 hours for the entire trip.
 There are horses you could rent at the bottom of the hike that will take you up, as well as kids selling walking sticks.

 The top of volcano Pacaya is at an elevation of ~2500m, so you might have mild symptoms of altitude sickness.